A-Galicia/Strength-Projector/README.md

 We use the **Epley formula** to estimate 1RM:

 Example:
-If a user lifts 100 lbs for 5 reps:
+If a user lifts 225 lbs for 5 reps: 255 lbs

 Then:
 Uses linear regression to calculate the progress over 50 days.
 Although inaccurate initially, the projection gets better over time